westlywright/ghostentista/README.md

 # Ghostentista
 ## Theme for Ghost Blogging Platform
-### version 0.4.2
+### version 0.5

 Responsive, asynchronous, content centric theme for Ghost.
-Very loosely based on Casper and inspired by my own WordPress theme Kontentista (also not quite finished).
+Inspired by my own WordPress theme Kontentista (not quite finished).
 Built using modern web technologies and with a help of LESS preprocessor.
 Tested on IE9+, Chrome Firefox, Safari, iOS7 and Android 4.3 on Nexus 7.

 ### Demo
 - [Latest version can be seen at Etheeks.com](http://www.etheeks.com)